-Contract

-Method of Hedges Type of Derivative Amount or Over Fair

-Method of Heages Instruments Hedged Items Notional 1 Year Value

-Amount

-Forward Rate Foreign currency

-The Deferral Method Agreements denominated loans, call ¥151 ¥- ¥(1)
+Method of Hedges Type of Derivative Instruments Hedged Items Contract Amount or Notional Amount Over 1 Year Fair Value The Deferral Method Forward Rate Agreements Foreign currency denominated loans, call loans and others ¥151 ¥- ¥(1) Total - (1)

-Agreements loans and others

-Total (1)

-- (Notes) 1 Primarily, the Bank applies the deferral method of hedge accounting which is described in "Accounting and Auditing

-Treatment relating to the Adoption of Accounting for Financial Instruments' for Banks," issued by the Japanese
+(Notes) 1 Primarily, the Bank applies the deferral method of hedge accounting which is described in "Accounting and Auditing Treatment relating to the Adoption of Accounting for Financial Instruments' for Banks," issued by the Japanese Institute of Certified Public Accountants ("JICPA"), (JICPA Industry Audit Committee Report No. 24).

-Institute of Certified Public Accountants ("JICPA"), (JICPA Industry Audit Committee Report No. 24). - 2 Determination of fair value:
+2 Determination of fair value: